illinois-cs241/illinois-cs241.github.io/index.md

 | Week 12| Midterm 2        |
 | Week 13| Quiz 5           |

-The final exam will be Scantron- and paper-based and during the finals exam period.
+The final exam will be scantron and paper-based and during the finals exam period.
 The date and time will be published by the university when the exam schedule has been finalized.
-Check [here](https://courses.illinois.edu/schedule/DEFAULT/DEFAULT).
+Check [the final exam schedule](https://courses.illinois.edu/schedule/DEFAULT/DEFAULT).

 ### Practice Midterm Explanation

-The practice midterm is ungraded (worth 0% of your final grade).
+The practice midterm is ungraded.
 Unlike the real midterm, there are no unit-tests provided.

 This exam will let you practice using `man` from the command line (e.g., `man 2 open` will open the documentation on the system call `open`).
 Note that the C library calls are in section 3.
 This exam will also let you practice using the provided text editors: `vim`, `nano`, `gedit`, etc.